DenseNeuronGlobal/s3-uploader-admin-portal_xapo/README.md

 amplify push
 ```

-7. Go to AWS Amplify and add a new group named "Admin".
+7. Go to your AWS Cognito User Pool and add a new group named "Admin".
 Now add your administrators to this group.

 8. Finally in IAM add the following permissions to your groups IAM Role: